Our 100k Training Plan – Just Finish is designed for runners who want to comfortably complete their 100k, without focusing on speed or finishing time.

 Our Just Finish training plans usually have more rest days and very little speed work (if any); they’re designed to condition your body to complete the distance, but not more.

-The 100k training plan just finish is ideal for completing your first event, or for runners with busy lives!
+The 100k training program Just Finish is ideal for beginner ultra runners, or for runners with busy lives!

 Six months // 24 weeks.